Top 5 2nd Quarter Trades of Fa - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Family Capital Trust Co’s top five trades of the quarter.
+According to GuruFocus data, these were Family Legacy, Inc.’s top five trades of the quarter.

-The guru sold out of their 22,430-share investment in NAS:IXUS.
-Previously, the stock had a 0.48% weight in the equity portfolio.
-Shares traded for an average price of $60.92 during the quarter.
+The guru sold out of their 3,772-share investment in ARCA:IJH.
+Previously, the stock had a 0.42% weight in the equity portfolio.
+Shares traded for an average price of $246.56 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI Total International Stock ETF has a price-earnings ratio of 12.08 and a price-book ratio of 1.53.
+In terms of valuation, iShares Core S&P Mid-Cap ETF has a price-earnings ratio of 12.30 and a price-book ratio of 2.04.

-During the quarter, Family Capital Trust Co bought 7,447 shares of NAS:SHY for a total holding of 7,605.
-The trade had a 0.24% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $82.83.
+During the quarter, Family Legacy, Inc. bought 3,819 shares of ARCA:VO for a total holding of 16,046.
+The trade had a 0.36% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $215.87.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Family Capital Trust Co reduced their investment in BATS:GOVT by 23,565 shares.
-The trade had a 0.19% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $24.02.
+During the quarter, Family Legacy, Inc. bought 4,496 shares of ARCA:VNQ for a total holding of 29,908.
+The trade had a 0.2% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $99.24.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 6,808 shares in NAS:BNDW, giving the stock a 0.19% weight in the equity portfolio.
-Shares traded for an average price of $71 during the quarter.
+The guru sold out of their 7,977-share investment in ARCA:XMLV.
+Previously, the stock had a 0.19% weight in the equity portfolio.
+Shares traded for an average price of $53.45 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total World Bond ETF has a price-earnings ratio of 5.81 and a price-book ratio of 1.88.
+In terms of valuation, Invesco S&P MidCap Low Volatility ETF has a price-earnings ratio of 16.41 and a price-book ratio of 2.08.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.